 Graduate Scholarships (current students)

-All graduate students in residence and liable for University and College fees are entitled to a book grant of £50 per year during their course to help with the purchase of books essential to their research.
-The application form may be downloaded from the College’s Sharepoint site (log in here).
+All graduate students in residence and liable for University and College fees are entitled to a book grant of £100 per year during their course to help with the purchase of books essential to their research.
+The application form may be downloaded from the College’s SharePoint site (log in here) and should be returned to the Bursary by 30th June.

 Trinity College Bursaries for 4th-year Graduates

-Graduate students may apply to the Graduate and Academic Administrator in August or Hilary term of each academic year for Trinity 4th-year graduate bursaries, tenable from the following term.
+Graduate students may apply to the Graduate and Academic Administrator each term for Trinity 4th-year graduate bursaries, tenable from the following term.
 These awards of up to £1500, funded by the generosity of Trinity alumni, are intended to provide support for postgraduates without other funding and with demonstrable financial need; applicants must be well on course to complete their DPhil at the point the award is made.